-General Abercrombie with the Bombay army did not enter the field till towards the close of the year, but he undertook the siege of Cannanore, which, after a weak resistance of three days, capitulated; and Colonel Hartley, now serving under him, commenced offensive operations by making himself master of Turnabedell ; oth's followed; and in the space of a few weeks the whole of the Malabar coast, extending from Billapatam to Travancore, was completely in the hands of Abercrombie.
+General Abercrombie with the Bombay army did not enter the field till towards the close of the year, but he undertook the siege of Cannanore, which, after a weak resistance of three days, capitulated; and Colonel Hartley, now serving under him, commenced offensive operations by making himself master of Turnabedell; other forts followed; and in the space of a few weeks the whole of the Malabar coast, extending from Billapatam to Travancore, was completely in the hands of Abercrombie.
 Nor were the allies of the British altogether idle.
 The Nizam, emboldened by the result of Meadows's first operations, sat down before the strong hill-fort of Copool, while the Mahrattas employed themselves in the blockade of Darwar, a formidable post about sixty miles north-west of it.
 Both these sieges were in progress, and other expeditions meditated, when the arrival of the Governor-General at Madras gave a turn to the whole plan of the war.
 His Lordship determined to assume the command of the whole army, that his presence there might be a pledge of sincerity to his allies, that he might infuse confidence in all ranks, and urge forward bolder and more decisive measures.
-Lord Cornwallis arrived at Madras on the 12th of December, and Tippoo heard of his arrival while he was himself negotiating with the French anthorities at Pendicherry; but on receiving the intelligence he moved rapidly away to the defence of the mountain passes in his dominions.
+Lord Cornwallis arrived at Madras on the 12th of December, and Tippoo heard of his arrival while he was himself negotiating with the French authorities at Pendicherry; but on receiving the intelligence he moved rapidly away to the defence of the mountain passes in his dominions.

-- 1. WAR IN INDIA-LORD CORNWALLIS TAKES THE FIELD AGAINST TIPPOO .--- 2.
-BANGALORE BESIEGED AND TAKEN .--- 3.
-ADVANCE OF OTHER ARMIES INTO MYSORE.---4.
-CORNWALLIS IS JOINED BY THE NIZAM, AND ADVANCES TO SERINGAPATAM .--- 5.
-LOED COENWALLIS WITHDRAWS HIS ARMY TO BANGALORE. - 6.
-THE MAHRATTA ARMY UNFXPECTFDLY JOINS LORD COENWALLIS .--- 7.
-LORD COENWALLIS A FORCE TO ASSAULT COIMBATORE, WHICH IS REPULSED. -9.
-CO-IMBATORE BESIEGED AND TAKEN BY TIPPOO'S TROOPS .--- 10.
-LORD CORNWALLIS ASSAULTS AND CAPTURES SAVANDROOG AND COTRA-DROOG .--- 11.
-THE NIZAM OBTAINS POSSESSION OF GOORUMCUNDA.
-12. THE MAHRATTAS GET POSSESSION OF HOOLYONOBE AND DEFEAT TIPPOO'S ARMY .---- 13.
-WAR BETWEEN THE BUSSIANS AND TURKS.-14.
-PRELIMINARIES SIGNED AT GALATZ-PRACE OF JASSY.-15.
-AFFAIR OF NOOTKA SOUND BETWEEN GREAT BEITAIN AND SPAIN .---- 16.
-CONGRESS AT RLICHENBACH .---- 17.
-SETTLEMENT .
-OF THE DISPUTE BEIWHEN THE EMPEROR AND HIS BELGIAN SUB-JECTS.-18.
-BEGINNINGS OF THE FRENCH REVOLUTION. - 1.
-WAE IN INDIA-LOED CORNWALLIS TAKES THE FIELD AGAINST TIPPOO.
+- 1. WAR IN INDIA-LORD CORNWALLIS TAKES THE FIELD AGAINST TIPPOO .- 2.
+BANGALORE BESIEGED AND TAKEN .- 3.
+ADVANCE OF OTHER ARMIES INTO MYSORE. -- 4.
+CORNWALLIS IS JOINED BY THE NIZAM, AND ADVANCES TO SERINGAPATAM .- 5.
+LORD CORNWALLIS WITHDRAWS HIS ARMY TO BANGALORE. - 6.
+THE MAHRATTA ARMY UNFXPECTFDLY JOINS LORD CORNWALLIS .-- 7.
+LORD CORNWALLIS REDUCES THE HILL-FORTS AROUND BANGALORE,-8.
+TIPPOO SENDS A FORCE TO ASSAULT COIMBATORE, WHICH IS REPULSED. -9.
+CO-IMBATORE BESIEGED AND TAKEN BY TIPPOO'S TROOPS.-- 10.
+LORD CORNWALLIS ASSAULTS AND CAPTURES SAVANDROOG AND OOTRA-DROOG .- 11.
+THE NIZAM OBTAINS POSSESSION OF GOORUMOUNDA.
+12. THE MAHRATTAS GET POSSESSION OF HOOLYONORE AND DEFEAT TIPPOO'S ARMY .-- 13.
+WAR BETWEEN THE RUSSIANS AND TURKS.-14.
+PRELIMINARIES SIGNED AT GALATZ-PRACE OF JASSY. - 15.
+AFFAIR OF NOOTKA SOUND BETWEEN GREAT BRITAIN AND SPAIN.-16.
+CONGRESS AT RLICHENBACH.-17.
+SETTLEMENT.
+OF THE DISPUTE BETWEEN THE EMPEROR AND HIS BELGIAN SUB-JECTS.-18.
+BEGINNINGS OF THE FRENCH REVOLUTION. - WAR IN INDIA-LORD CORNWALLIS TAKES THE FIELD AGAINST TIPPOO.

-Two lines of approach into the kingdom of Mysore offered themselves to the invading army-the one which had been attempted by General Meadows in the last campaign, but which was thought to draw the columns too far fion their principal depôt at Madras; the other by Vellore, Amboor, and Bangalore.
-This latter was the shortest and most direct, but two mountain ranges had to be passed through, and Bangalore, a place second in regard to strength only to Seringapatam itself, had to be reduced : nevertheless, it was by this line that Lord Cornwallis resolved to proceed.
+Two lines of approach into the kingdom of Mysore offered themselves to the invading army-the one which had been attempted by General Meadows in the last campaign, but which was thought to draw the columns too far from their principal depôt at Madras; the other by Vellore, Amboor, and Bangalore.
+This latter was the shortest and most direct, but two mountain ranges had to be passed through, and Bangalore, a place second in regard to strength only to Seringapatam itself, had to be reduced: nevertheless, it was by this line that Lord Cornwallis resolved to proceed.